 What is QuickTab Plus?

-QuickTab Plus is a browser hijacker promoting tailsearch.com - a fake search engine.
-Software within this category usually operates by making changes to browser settings, which are intended to promote fake web searchers (e.g., tailsearch.com).
-However, QuickTab Plus does not always modify browser settings.
-Additionally, this dubious browser extension spies on users' browsing activity.
-Since most users download/install browser hijackers inadvertently, they are also categorized as PUAs (Potentially Unwanted Application).
+QuickTab Plus is a browser hijacker promoting tailsearch.com (a fake search engine).
+Software within this category usually operates by making changes to browser settings, which are intended to promote fake search engines, however, QuickTab Plus does not always modify browser settings in this way (see below).

-Browser hijackers typically assign illegitimate web searcher addresses as browsers' homepage, default search engine, and new tab/window URLs.
-Hence, with a browser hijacker installed: new browser tabs/windows opened and search queries typed into the URL bar - redirect to the promoted address.
-As mentioned in the introduction, in some cases QuickTab Plus makes these alterations to browser settings, in others - it does not.
+Browser hijackers typically assign bogus web search engine addresses as the homepage, default search engine, and new tab/window URLs.
+Therefore, with a browser hijacker installed, new browser tabs/windows opened and search queries typed into the URL bar redirect to the promoted address.
+Note that, in some cases, QuickTab Plus makes these alterations to browser settings, whilst in others it does not.

 Furthermore, fake search engines are seldom able to provide search results.
 They tend to redirect to (or cause redirection chains ending with) Google, Bing, Yahoo, and other legitimate search engines.
-The tailsearch.com web searcher is not an exception to this.
-At the time of research, tailsearch.com either redirected to Google (google.com) or caused a redirection chain consisting of my-search.com, search-checker.com, and concluding with Bing (bing.com).
+The tailsearch.com web searcher is no exception to this - at the time of research, it redirected to Google (google.com) or caused a redirection chain consisting of my-search.com, search-checker.com, and concluding with Bing (bing.com).

 |Threat Type||Browser Hijacker, Redirect, Search Hijacker, Toolbar, Unwanted New Tab|